aphonse/LinkedList/README.md

 # LinkedList
-A simple linked list for operations on a linked list
+A simple linked list gui program for operations on a linked list.